Build models to save the world. No assembly required.

 After first year

-The majority of your required courses will be applied mathematics courses, with foundational courses in mathematics.
+The majority of your required courses will be Applied Mathematics courses, with foundational courses in Mathematics.
 With your remaining classes, you can choose electives from many of the 100 subject areas at Waterloo.

 View a list of all the courses required for your degree.

-Customize your Bachelor of Mathematics degree
+Customize your degree in Applied Mathematics

 Co-op = relevant paid work experience